-Highlights of the pricing proposal include:
+Highlights of the new retail pricing for domestic Priority Mail Express products include:

 - Retail Flat Rate, Padded Flat Rate and Legal Flat Rate envelopes — $19.99

 - Flat Rate Boxes — $44.95

 Domestic pricing for Priority Mail Flat Rate products will remain affordable in 2014, with retail prices starting as low as $5.60.

 Most domestic Priority Mail products qualify for free insurance up to $50 or $100, and one, two or three date-specific delivery is based on destination ZIP Code.
 Improved USPS Tracking makes it easier to see packages at pick up, confirmed final delivery and many points in between.

 “The Postal Service remains the best in value in the shipping business,” said Nagisa Manabe, Chief Marketing and Sales Officer.
 “We continue to offer excellent domestic Flat Rate shipping with a price that doesn’t vary by destination.”

 The Postal Regulatory Commission (PRC) will review the prices before they become effective on Jan.
 26, 2014.
 Today’s Shipping Services price filing will be available on the PRC website at www.prc.gov.